NNU First-Time Freshman Scholarships

 Students who demonstrate financial need could be eligible for a need-based grant.
 These grants are based on a percentage of need as determined by the FAFSA, and amount of aid already provided to the student either from outside sources or from institutional aid such as those listed on this page.

-A reduction of tuition may be available for dependent children of active, full-time pastors, chaplains, evangelists or missionaries whose primary income is based on a career serving a church that is not Nazarene.
-This scholarship must be applied to tuition costs and is subject to receipt of additional documentation and approval by NNU.
+A reduction of tuition is available for dependent children age 24 or younger of active, full-time pastors, chaplains, evangelists or missionaries whose primary income is from this vocation.
+The PK/MK Grant must be applied to tuition costs and is subject to receipt of additional documentation and approval by NNU.

 NNU's Trustees' Church Matching Scholarships

 NNU offers matches to some awards for eligible students who fit specific criteria as detailed below.
 Sponsorship by many churches require regular attendance or participation in youth groups.
 We strongly recommend you check with your church regarding sponsorship requirements, necessary applications, and submission timelines.